WatForm/fortress/README.md

 ## Building Fortress
 Java 10 or higher is required to build Fortress.
-Fortress uses the Gradle build system.
-If running Windows, substitute `./gradlew` for `gradle.bat` in all commands.
+Fortress uses the Gradle build system through calls to gradlew as described below.
+If running Windows, run gradle.bat instead of `./gradlew` in the steps below.
 Any use of `./gradlew` will automatically download the appropriate version of the build system, as well any additional dependencies for fortress.

 ### Complete Build
 Run `./gradlew build`.